witboost Configurations

 # For each page we need a title, which will be the one displayed in the tab label

-- title: 'Microfrontend OP test'
+- title: 'Microfrontend project test'

 # The URL where the microfrontend is running